Hill County Vehicle Impound Guide

 Required Documents

-- Cash or credit card for fees: Be prepared to pay the towing and storage fees.
-Contact the impound lot to confirm their accepted payment methods.
+- Payment for fees: Be prepared to pay all towing and storage fees in full.
+Contact the impound lot ahead of time to confirm their accepted methods of payment.

 If You Don't Have a Valid License